French Apple Cake Recipe (Invisible Apple Cake)

 Bake

-I make this recipe is a square pan.
-You can use an 8″ springform pan or cake pan.
-Bake until puffy and golden and a toothpick inserted in the center comes out clean..
+I make this recipe in an 8″x8″ square pan.
+You can use an 8″ springform pan or round cake pan.
+Bake until puffy and golden and a toothpick inserted in the center comes out clean.
 Set aside to cool before slicing.
 Lightly dust with powdered sugar.

 Measure the flour properly

 I recommend using a kitchen food scale for precise measurements every time – especially when measuring flour.
 Shop my exact scale here. (affiliate link) If you don’t have a scale, fluff the flour with a fork in its container, and then spoon it into the measuring cup before leveling off with a knife.
-This prevents overpacking the measuring cups.
+T

 The batter is thick.
 This is normal.

 My French Apple Cake batter is fairly thick but easily spreadable.
-This is expected and normal.
 If you’d like to thin it out to make it easier for you to spread, add a few splashes of milk but be mindful, this is not your typical “cake”.
 It is mostly made of apples that soften when baked into a delightful and caramelized, soft texture.

 Don’t overmix the batter

-Lightly fold the dry ingredients with the wet to ensure a light and fluffy texture.
-See above for how to properly fold ingredients.
+Lightly whisk the dry ingredients with the wet to ensure a light and fluffy texture.

 Equal size apple pieces

-Any leftovers of my French Apple Cake recipe should be wrapped tightly in plastic wrap and stored at room temperature for up to 2 days.
+Any leftovers of my French Apple Cake recipe should be wrapped tightly in plastic wrap and stored in the fridge for up to 2 days.
 I recommend warming up a leftover slice in the microwave for a few seconds before serving.
 Freeze leftovers by allowing the cake to cool completely.
 Wrap in plastic wrap and place in a freezer safe bag or container.
 When ready to eat, bring to room temperature before serving.

 French Apple Cake